Home » Blog » How to Add Metadata in Microsoft Teams – Step-by-Step Guide for Better Governance

 Create a Metadata field in Microsoft Teams.

-3. Metadata fields are now queried
+3. Metadata fields are now required

 As soon as a user makes a request for a team, the metadata fields are now queried during the request.